Bucky24/google-proxy/README.md

 Change the places that you use google auth to point to ngrok instead of google.

+You should be replacing calls to accounts.google.com and https://www.googleapis.com/oauth2/v1/certs

 Now as long as your using the dev env, slack will use your local server instead of google auth.